Analytical high-order post-Newtonian expansions for extreme mass ratio binaries: Homogeneous Solutions of the Regge-Wheeler equation

 where the prime indicates that we omit terms where the combination is a power of $X_1 X_2{}^{\!1/2}$ as these are already included in the phase term.
 This occurs if $i = 2(n-i)$ which is only possible if $2n = 6j$ and $i=2j$ for some $j\in\mathbb{N}$, explaining our notation for the phase expansion.

-In our calculations in the previous subsection we calculated $X_{\text{in }}$ from the hypergeometric series to order $\eta^{40}$ up to $\ell=20$ explicitly, and then rewrote it in the form (\ref{eq:in_ansatz}) prior to calculating the metric perturbation, as it greatly simplified the algebra.
+In our calculations in the previous subsection we calculated $X_{\text{in }}$ from the hypergeometric series to order $\eta^{40}$ up to $\ell=20$ explicitly, and then rewrote it in the form of Eq.~\eqref{eq:in_ansatz} prior to calculating the metric perturbation, as it offered immense simplifications of the algebra (see Fig.~\ref{fig:Leafcounts}).

 However, for large-$\ell$ we may take an alternative approach.
 Acting on a function $f(X_1,X_2{}^{\!1/2})$, we have

 and use this substitution in the spin-$s$ Regge-Wheeler operator, which is given by